walter090/toxic_comments/README.md

 ## Detecting Toxic Comments
 ### Introduction
-A CNN model for text classification.
+CNN and LSTM models for text classification.
 The model is tested on a multi-label classification task with Wikimedia comments dataset.
 The model achieved an AUROC of 0.89 with word embeddings trained simultaneously; with FastText, the AUC is 0.97 with Kim Yoon's CNN, and 0.98 with a 2-layer LSTM.